 The school understands that this situation adds significant stressors to many of our daily lives.
 If you need extra support of any kind during this time, please click the button below.
 You will be directed to send an email to Jennifer Klauth, our student services representative, who will connect you with appropriate resources.
 If the button doesn't work for you, just email email@example.com.

 If you would like to meet with a faculty member or advisor, please contact them prior to visiting to ensure that they are available.
-If you need to visit in person, please abide by university safety precautions, including wearing a mask and maintaining physical distance of 6 feet.
-All events will take place virtually this year.
+If you need to visit in person, please abide by university safety precautions, including wearing a mask if you are not vaccinated and maintaining physical distance of six feet.
+Most events will continue to take place virtually this year.
 Watch your email and our Facebook page for updates!

 - Sindecuse Health Center offers free vaccinations to students, faculty and staff.
 Call to schedule your appointment at (269) 387-3287.

 - Other sites offering COVID-19 vaccination include store pharmacies, such as Meijer and Rite Aid.
 The state's COVID-19 response website features a portal to county health departments throughout Michigan.
 Locally, any Kalamazoo County resident who is eligible may schedule an appointment online with the Kalamazoo County Health & Community Services Department.

 - WMU is currently offering vaccine incentives to students, including the chance to win a $10,000 scholarship.